 Child Life Specialist

-With a Bachelor’s Degree in Public Relations, Lara Strickland joined Children’s Medical Center of Dallas as the Outreach Coordinator in pediatric oncology before entering the specialty field of Child Life.
-She received her Master’s in Human Development and Family Studies in 1997 at the University of North Texas and became certified as a child life specialist in 2002.
-Upon transferring to the Child Life Department at CMCD, Lara served as a child life specialist in hematology/oncology and worked with children coping with cancer and sickle cell anemia, as well as their siblings.
+With a Bachelor’s Degree in Public Relations, Lara Strickland joined Children’s Medical Center of Dallas as the Outreach Coordinator in pediatric oncology before entering the specialty field of child life.
+She received her Master’s in Human Development and Family Studies in 1997 at the University of North Texas and became certified as a child life specialist (CCLS) in 2002.
+Lara served as a child life specialist in hematology/oncology and worked with children coping with cancer and sickle cell anemia – as well as their siblings.

 Lara joined the staff at Wonders & Worries part-time in 2005.
 She provides individual support in the playroom and school environments for children coping with illness in the family.
-She has facilitated weekly teen groups and the 8-week parenting class, Child-Parent Relationship Training.
-She is married and has two children.
+She has facilitated weekly teen groups and parenting classes.
+She is married and has three children.

 512-329-5757, Ext.
 118

-Kelly works with community organizations, schools and businesses to educate them about Wonders & Worries services.
+Kelly works with community organizations, cancer organizations, schools and businesses to educate them about Wonders & Worries’ services.
 Kelly received her Bachelor of Arts degree from the University of Colorado at Boulder in Psychology.
-Prior to joining Wonders & Worries, Kelly worked for Angel Foundation in Minneapolis, Minnesota as well as the University of Minnesota.
+Prior to joining Wonders & Worries, Kelly worked for Angel Foundation in Minneapolis and for the University of Minnesota.
+She is a proud wife and mother of two.

 512-329-5757, Ext.
 116